urbit/developers.urbit.org/content/guides/core/app-school/1-arvo.md

 ## Desk Anatomy

 The fundamental unit in Clay is a desk.
 Desks are kind of like git repositories.
-By default, new urbits come with the following desks included: `%base`, `%garden`, `%landscape`, `%webterm` and `%bitcoin`.
+By default, new urbits come with the following desks included: `%base`, `%landscape`, `%webterm`, `%groups` and `%talk.

 - `%base` - This desk contains the kernel as well as some core agents and utilities.
-- `%garden` - This desk contains agents and utilities for managing apps, and the home screen that displays other app tiles.
+- `%landscape` - This desk contains agents and utilities for managing apps, and the home screen that displays other app tiles.
-- `%landscape` - This desk contains everything for the Groups app.
+- `%groups` - This desk contains everything for the Groups app.
+- `%talk` - This desk contains the Talk app.
 - `%webterm` - This desk is for the web dojo app.
-- `%bitcoin` - This desk is for the bitcoin wallet app and bitcoin provider.

 You'll typically also have a `%kids` desk, which is just a copy of `%base` from upstream that sponsored ships (moons in the case of a planet, planets in the